Pitié-Salpêtrière Hospital: History

+Notable patients

+Numerous personalities have been treated at the Salpêtrière, including Michael Schumacher, Ronaldo, Prince Rainier of Monaco, Alain Delon, Gérard Depardieu, and Valérie Trierweiler.
+Former president Jacques Chirac had a pacemaker fitted at the Salpêtrière in 2008.

+Celebrities have also died at the Pitié-Salpêtrière, including the singer Josephine Baker in 1975, following a cerebral haemorrhage; philosopher Michel Foucault in 1984 due to AIDS-related complications; Diana, Princess of Wales died here following a car crash in 1997; bicycle racer Laurent Fignon in 2010 from a metastatic spread of lung cancer (coincidentally happening on the thirteenth anniversary of Diana’s death); and rapper Werenoi in 2025, due to undisclosed reasons (though suspected to be from a heart attack).

 Buildings

 Hospital Chapel

 Chapelle de la Salpêtrière (Hospital Chapel), at n° 47 Boulevard de l'Hôpital is one of the masterpieces of Libéral Bruant, architect of Les Invalides.
 It was built around 1675, on the model of a Greek cross and has four central chapels each capable of holding a congregation of some 1,000 people.
 Its central octagonal cupola is illuminated by picture windows in circular arcs.

 Philippe Pinel monument

 In the place in front of the main entrance to the hospital, there is a large bronze monument to Philippe Pinel, who was chief physician of the Hospice from 1795 to his death in 1826.
 The Salpêtrière was, at the time, like a large village, with seven thousand elderly indigent and ailing women, an entrenched bureaucracy, a teeming market and huge infirmaries.
 Pinel created an inoculation clinic in his service at the Salpêtrière in 1799 and the first vaccination in Paris was given there in April 1800.